Review: Is Scum Worth Playing?

 Scum FAQ

-Scum is a survival game developed and published by Gamepires, it released on 29 August 2025, and is available exclusively on PC.
+Scum is a survival game developed by Gamepires and published by Devolver Digital, it released on 17 June 2025, and is available exclusively on PC.

 Is There Group Finding/Matchmaking Support?